gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

     - swift enums have payloads :O
     - can also implement protocols like codable
     - can use codable wen getting json data from server

+## Nov 18, 2019
+- paper prototype
+- submit picture of TA using it?